jimbelton/hash-table-shootout/README.md

 ## Copyright Information

-Written by Nick Welch in 2010.
+Originally written by Nick Welch in 2010.
+Updated and enhanced by Jim Belton in 2015 Copyright by Jim Belton.
+Licensed under the [MIT License](https://opensource.org/licenses/MIT)
-No copyright.
-This work is dedicated to the public domain.
-For full details, see http://creativecommons.org/publicdomain/zero/1.0/